cardano-scaling/hydra/docs/use-cases/nft-auction/index.md

 ![](./diagram.png)

-- The auctioneer forges some "participation tokens" (a.k.a PT) representing participation in an auction for some NFT;
+- The auctioneer forges some "auction tokens" (a.k.a VT) representing participation in an auction for some NFT;
-- The auctioneer commits the PTs in a Head;
+- The auctioneer commits the ATs in a Head;
-- The Auction PTs can be "grabbed" by bidders to bid some amounts for a given NFT auction;
+- The Auction ATs can be "grabbed" by bidders to bid some amounts for a given NFT auction;
 - The bidders do not have to be Head parties<sup>1</sup>, they just do "normal" cardano transactions to grab a bid token and then possibly keep bidding until the auction ends;
 - The auctioneer posts a settlement transaction that consumes all current bids at some point, producing a voucher for the NFT to be sent to Bob if he pays V2'.
 The voucher is only valid if produced by this script, and there might be some reserve price to ensure price does not fall below some threshold;
 - Then Head is closed and the voucher is posted on-chain;